Kate Austin: Personal life

 In 1890, Austin and her husband, Sam Austin, both moved to Caplinger Mills, Missouri, about twenty miles away from the nearest railroad station.
 Austin did not feel any type of isolation, as country life was her ideal.
 Since Austin joined the American Press Writers Association, her work increased as she came in contact with many well known radical writers and lecturers of her time, keeping her busy reading and writing.
-She enjoyed it, as it was an important part of her education.

 Austin died of consumption on October 28, 1902, in Kingman, Kansas, leaving behind nine children aged between 19 and 10.
 Austin's body was sent back to Caplinger Mills, as a funeral was held for her with the largest crowd that ever attended a funeral in that district.
-Austin is buried north of Caplinger Mills in Hackleman Cemetery.